nicehash/ccminer-x11gost/README.txt

 >>> Command Line Interface <<<

-This code is based on the pooler cpuminer 2.3.2 release and inherits its command line interface and options.
+This code is based on the pooler cpuminer and inherits its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use
-                              whirlpoolx
+                          blake       use to mine Saffroncoin (Blake 256) blakecoin   use to mine Old Blake 256 bmw         use to mine Midnight
+                          c11/flax    use to mine Chaincoin and Flax deep        use to mine Deepcoin
+                          dmd-gr      use to mine Diamond-Groestl
+                          fresh       use to mine Freshcoin
+                          fugue256    use to mine Fuguecoin
+                          groestl     use to mine Groestlcoin
+                          heavy       use to mine Heavycoin
+                          jackpot     use to mine Jackpotcoin
+                          keccak      use to mine Maxcoin
+                          luffa       use to mine Joincoin
+                          lyra2       use to mine Vertcoin
+                          mjollnir    use to mine Mjollnircoin
+                          myr-gr      use to mine Myriad-Groest
+                          neoscrypt   use to mine FeatherCoin
+                          nist5       use to mine TalkCoin
+                          penta       use to mine Joincoin / Pentablake quark       use to mine Quarkcoin
+                          qubit       use to mine Qubit
+                          scrypt      use to mine Scrypt coins
+                          scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations)
+                          scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin
+                          sib         use to mine Sibcoin
+                          skein       use to mine Skeincoin
+                          skein2      use to mine Woodcoin
+                          x11         use to mine DarkCoin
+                          x14         use to mine X14Coin
+                          x15         use to mine Halcyon
+                          x17         use to mine X17
+                          x17         use to mine X17
+                          vanilla     use to mine Vanilla (Blake256)
+                          whirlpool   use to mine Joincoin
+                          whirlpoolx  use to mine Vanilla (Whirlpoolx)
+                          zr5         use to mine ZiftrCoin

   -d, --devices         gives a comma separated list of CUDA device IDs
                         to operate on.
 Device IDs start counting from 0!
                         Alternatively give string names of your card like gtx780ti or gt640#2 (matching 2nd gt640 in the PC).

-  -i, --intensity       GPU threads per call 8-31 (default: 0=auto)
+  -i, --intensity=N[,N] GPU threads per call 8-25 (2^N + F, default: 0=auto)
-                        Decimals are allowed for fine tuning -f, --diff            Divide difficulty by this factor (std is 1) -v, --vote            Heavycoin block vote (default: 512) -o, --url=URL         URL of mining server
+                        Decimals and multiple values are allowed for fine tuning --cuda-schedule   Set device threads scheduling mode (default: auto) -f, --diff-factor     Divide difficulty by this factor (default 1.0) -m, --diff-multiplier Multiply difficulty by this value (default 1.0) --vote=VOTE       block reward vote (for HeavyCoin)
+      --trust-pool      trust the max block reward vote (maxvote) sent by the pool -o, --url=URL         URL of mining server
   -O, --userpass=U:P    username:password pair for mining server -u, --user=USERNAME   username for mining server